Convergence and Quantum Advantage of Trotterized MERA for Strongly-Correlated Systems: Discussion

-We found that the convergence can be improved substantially by gradually increasing the number of variational parameters and scanning in the model parameter space.
+\Emph{Improvements and barren plateaus.}~--- We found in Sec.~\ref{sec:converge} that the convergence of the TMERA VQE can be improved substantially by gradually increasing the number of variational parameters and scanning in the model parameter space.
 One could explore further optimization methods like basin hopping \cite{Wales1997-101} and quantum natural gradient \cite{Stokes2020-4,Wierichs2020-2}.

+The results in Sec.~\ref{sec:anglePenalty} show that adding a simple angle-penalty term to the energy functional can considerably reduce the average rotation angles that parametrize the Trotter gates (reduce the distance of the Trotter gates from the identity) without substantially worsening the energy accuracy.
+We hope that continued research along these lines can further reduce the experimental resources needed for the TMERA VQE.

+The two different types of Trotter circuit structures for the TMERA tensors, compared in Sec.~\ref{sec:PRPC}, produced very similar results.
+As they were both based on two-qubit gates, it would be interesting to explore whether multi-qubit gates, naturally available on different quantum computing platforms, can improve the efficiency of the ansatz.

-The success of the TMERA optimization for large quantum systems with substantial groundstate entanglement indicates that it is not hampered by barren plateaus.
-The absence of barren plateaus \cite{McClean2018-9,Cerezo2021-12} for isometric tensor network states, including matrix product states (MPS), tree tensor networks (TTN), MERA and TMERA, is shown rigorously in \cite{Miao2023_03b,Barthel2023_03b}.
+The success of the (T)MERA optimizations for large quantum systems with substantial groundstate entanglement indicates that the approach is not hampered by vanishing-gradient issues.
+In fact, Refs.~\cite{Barthel2023_03,Miao2024-109} rigorously prove the absence of barren plateaus \cite{McClean2018-9,Cerezo2021-12} for isometric tensor network states, including matrix product states (MPS), tree tensor networks (TTN), MERA and TMERA.